PaycheckCalculatorOnline logo

 Biweekly Pay: The "Third Paycheck" Strategy

-Biweekly pay — every two weeks — results in 26 paychecks per year.
+Biweekly pay — every two weeks — produces 26 paychecks per year.
 Since most months have four weeks, two months per year will have three paydays.
-These are the months where the first of the month falls on a Sunday (or Friday, depending on your cycle).
+Which months depend on your exact pay cycle start date, but the "triple paycheck months" are consistent for your schedule once established.

 - Normal month: 2 × $2,352 = $4,704